Top Correctional Officer Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - A desire to contribute to the team
+• - A desire to learn and grow

 • - A sense of duty and honor